Brand Name Synphasic Common Name norethindrone - ethinyl estradiol

 28-day pack: Take 1 tablet daily for 21 days, then 1 "reminder" pill daily for 7 days.
 When all the tablets have been taken, start a new pack.

 Talk with your doctor about the best time to start your pills.
 The first day of your menstrual period (bleeding) is known as "Day 1."
 Your doctor may have you start your pills on the first Sunday after your period starts or on Day 1 of your period.
 The pills should be taken at approximately the same time every day.

 It may be advisable to use a second method of birth control (e.g., latex condoms and spermicidal foam or gel) for the first 7 days of the first cycle of pill use.

 Many women have spotting or light bleeding or may feel nauseous during the first 3 months of taking the pill.
 If you do feel sick, do not stop taking the pill.
 The problem will usually go away.
 If it does not go away, check with your doctor or clinic.

 If you experience vomiting or diarrhea, or if you take certain medications (such as antibiotics), your pills may not work as well.
+If your doctor prescribes other medications, ask your doctor or pharmacist whether these medications could reduce the effectiveness of your birth control pills.
 Use a backup method, such as latex condoms and spermicidal foam or gel, until you can check with your doctor or clinic.